 WA3.15 Acceptable employment

-- The employer applying for the Job Check must be:
+- The employer making a Job Check application must be:

 - the direct employer for the proposed employment (as defined at WA2.60.5).

-- The remuneration for the proposed employment must be at or above the New Zealand adult minimum wage (minimum wage).
+- The remuneration for the proposed employment must be at or above the New Zealand adult minimum wage.

 - The pay period for the proposed employment must not be longer than one month.

-- The proposed employment must be for a single accredited employer only, unless:
+- The proposed employment must be for a single accredited employer only, and:

-- The proposed employment must not involve the employee being placed in a triangular employment arrangement with another organisation, as defined at WA2.60.15, unless the employer holds High Volume Accreditation – Triangular Employment.
+- must not involve the employee being placed in a triangular employment arrangement with another organisation, as defined at WA2.60.15, unless the employer holds High Volume Accreditation – Triangular Employment; and

 - If travel or changing locations is part of the proposed employment (not to take up the employment, but as part of the job, for example an employer requiring a worker to complete a project in another location), the terms and conditions of that travel or change of locations must:

-- be set out in the proposed employment agreement; and
+- be set out in the employment agreement; and

 - not have the potential to disadvantage the employee.